hmeiland/linuxaad/README.md

 ![sshd](screenshots/pam-d-sshd.png)

+To make it easy to deploy, an rpm has been created which basicly does all the above steps.
+See [linuxaad-0.1-2.x86_64.rpm](https://github.com/hmeiland/linuxaad/releases/download/v0.1/linuxaad-0.1-2.x86_64.rpm)
 Both libraries use the /etc/azuread/parameters.json file to look up the tenant, the client-id.
 Libnss_aad also uses the client secret to get access to the user properties in Azure Active Directory.

     {